Backstreet Boys: Partnerships and other ventures

 In August 2012, it was revealed that the Backstreet Boys would be starring in an Old Navy commercial.
 The commercial featuring the group started airing on September 19, 2012.
 "It was a great way to show people that we're back," Richardson said regarding the commercial.
 The group also performed at an Old Navy event "Fit For Fall Fashion Show for All" in Bryant Park, New York on September 14, 2012.

-On March 12, 2014, the group filmed a series of commercials for Swedish warehouse company NetOnNet in Sweden while the group was on tour in Europe.
+On March 12, 2014, the group filmed a series of commercials for the Swedish warehouse company NetOnNet while on tour in Europe.
 The commercials started airing in May 2014.
 For these commercials, the group recorded a song called "Lager Than Life", which is a remake of their song "Larger Than Life" with different instrumentation.
 The song was also released as a single on iTunes by the company in several countries.

-During Super Bowl LIII in 2019, the band participated in a commercial collaboration with Chance the Rapper for Doritos corn snacks.
+During Super Bowl LIII in 2019, the band collaborated with Chance the Rapper on a commercial for Doritos corn snacks.
 The advertisement was poorly received; Rolling Stone called it "unwatchable".

 In 2022, the Backstreet Boys began appearing in commercials for Downy Rinse and Refresh Detergent.

-On June 24, 2022, American luxury carmaker Lincoln teamed up with Backstreet Boys to hold a virtual concert from Philadelphia to WeChat (Weixin) users mostly in China, which was broadcast by Tencent's WeChat channel.
+On June 24, 2022, American luxury carmaker Lincoln teamed up with the Backstreet Boys to hold a virtual concert from Philadelphia to WeChat (Weixin) users, mostly in China, which was broadcast by Tencent's WeChat channel.
 A total of 44.2 million viewers watched the live broadcast, according to Tencent.
 This marked the third-highest attendance for live-stream concerts on the WeChat channel and the highest audience record for such by international artists.

+For Super Bowl 2026, the band did a commercial for T-Mobile, which received widespread praise in reviews.